Katie Price's racy OnlyFans photos leaked

 Her success on the website has piqued the interest of her fiance Carl Woods "because he is poor" and wants to earn "buckets of cash".

-At the announcement in January, Katie said: "I think when it comes to something like this platform, you want to be in control.
+At the announcement in January, Price said: "I think when it comes to something like this platform, you want to be in control.

 "I think it's definitely a safer way to use the platform because you're in control, and I would advise anyone, if you want to do it, this is the way you should do it because you control everything that goes out."